Event-Space-Unicorns/Event-Space-Unicorns.github.io/about.markdown

 permalink: /about/
 ---

-University of Helsnki, Introdution to Data Science, October 2022
+University of Helsinki, Introduction to Data Science, October 2022